12-VidE/annotate-audio/README.md

     -   feat[#4](https://github.com/12-VidE/annotate-audio/issues/4): Each codeblock now has its own ID to better handle them
     -   feat[#6](https://github.com/12-VidE/annotate-audio/issues/6): New option `unstoppable`
     -   feat: new "Geek" `layout`
-    -   fix[#6](https://github.com/12-VidE/annotate-audio/issues/6): Audio resumes after the comment is confirm
+    -   fix[#6](https://github.com/12-VidE/annotate-audio/issues/6): Audio resumes after a comment is created/deleted
     -   fix: `chunk` is resetted correctly
 -   **1.3.0**
     -   [#4](https://github.com/12-VidE/annotate-audio/issues/4) The plugin is now supported on mobile!
 (Not tested on iPhone)